 Women and men of all ages can develop hernias, so it's important to know what a hernia is.
-We spoke with Dr. Bloch and Dr. Kincaid, to learn the basics.
+We spoke with Dr. Efird to learn the basics.

 First things first: what is a hernia?

 Dr. Efird: A hernia is when an internal organ or tissue bulges through an abnormal opening in the body, such as a hole or weakness in your abdominal wall.
 Hernias can occur at various parts of your body but are commonly found in the navel, the groin or anywhere you have had a surgical incision.
 Often the hernia creates a bulge you can see and feel.
 Hernias are generally painful and can sometimes damage your internal organs.